yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

         versionSpec: 4.4.1
     ```

     Tasks are the building blocks of a pipeline.
 They describe the actions that are performed in sequence during an execution of the pipeline.

-10. Select and replace the entire "task" section with the following code:
+10. Add additional tasks to your azure-pipelines.yml file by selecting and copying the following code.
+This should be pasted right after the NuGetToolInstaller@0 task which you pasted previously:

     >**Note**: The YAML below creates individual tasks for performing all the necessary steps to build and test our application along with publishing the artifacts inside Azure DevOps so they can be retrieved during the upcoming release pipeline process.

-    ```yaml
+    ```yml
     - task: NuGetCommand@2
       displayName: 'NuGet restore'
       inputs: